everestps/requirements/README.md

 # Installation
 To install run `npm install` then to build it run `grunt build` and to deploy to github pages run `grunt deploy`

+The Actual code that it is powered by is in the /app directory.